 “The only distinguishing factor that might indicate this is not the original birth certificate is the child’s state of birth,” says Chuck Johnson, president of the National Council for Adoption.
 “If you live in New York and the birth certificate says your child was born in Texas, that might prompt some questions.”
 Because nothing on the birth certificate indicates the child is adopted, it is up to parents to decide if and when to disclose the information to the child.
 Subsequently, should the adopted kid need to show their birth certificate to sign up for intramural soccer or join Little League, no one who sees it will know they are adopted either unless they choose to tell.
 “Some people say it’s a falsehood to not list adoptive parents as ‘legal’ parents rather than biological ones, but I think that’s a choice every family should make privately as far as what they wish to disclose, and when,” he adds.

 The birth father’s name may not appear on the original birth certificate.

-“Birth fathers are often left off, depending on the circumstance of the birth mother and her relationship with the father,” says Chuck Johnson, president of the National Council for Adoption.
+“Birth fathers are often left off, depending on the circumstance of the birth mother and her relationship with the father,” says Johnson.
 This can make it difficult to track down any information about the biological father in the future if the adopted child chooses to do so.

 Access to the original birth certificate will be limited.